vinodg006/meal-manager/README.md

 With this application you can keep track of your daily diet by managing meals with associated date and calories.
 You can visualize the data using table in the front end.

-This application uses ExpressJS framework for the backend apis and ReactJS for front-end views.
+This application uses ExpressJS framework for the backend REST APIs (authenticated) and ReactJS for front-end views.
 The Data is stored with NoSQL database using MongoDB/mongoose.

 ## Glimpse of UI